-Choosing the right healthcare marketing firm for your practice can make a huge difference in the ROI you get from your marketing efforts.
-Unfortunately, many practices end up making the same mistakes when they hire a digital healthcare marketing agency.
-Those mistakes can decrease overall ROI or leave healthcare practices struggling to meet their marketing goals.
+Choosing the right healthcare marketing firm can significantly impact your practice’s ROI.
+Unfortunately, many practices make the same mistakes when hiring a digital healthcare marketing agency.
+Those mistakes can leave healthcare practices struggling to meet their marketing goals.

 Are you making these errors in hiring a marketing agency?

-The key is to be very specific: “We want our new location to see 100 new patients a month by X date,” or “We want to see an increase of 50 patients per month coming through our doors.”
-Assuming that you have set a realistic goal, a good agency should be able to develop a strategy, game plan, and budget to help make that happen as well as offer the appropriate metrics to track progress toward those business goals.
-If your goal isn’t realistic based on your target market or your available resources, your agency should be able to provide you with a better idea of what is realistic and what you should expect.
+First, it’s important to be specific about your marketing goals.
+For example, “We want our new location to see 100 new patients a month by X date,” or “We want to see an increase of 50 patients per month coming through our doors.”
+If you’ve set a realistic goal, a good agency can develop a strategy, game plan, and budget to make that happen and offer the appropriate metrics to track progress toward those goals.
+If your goal isn’t realistic based on your target market or available resources, your agency should give you a better idea of what is realistic.

-Many times, bad healthcare marketing agencies will pick metrics that may not directly impact your business.
-For example, if they only report on CPC (cost per click) and CTR (click-through rate) or impressions, known as “vanity metrics,” you may have a big problem.
+Bad healthcare marketing agencies often pick metrics that may not directly impact your business.
+For example, they only report on CPC (cost per click) and CTR (click-through rate) or impressions, known as “vanity metrics.”
 A good agency will offer real-time reporting around CPL, or cost per lead, broken down by channel and campaign.
-In addition, they will let you have vital insights into the Cost of Acquisition for your customers.
+In addition, they’ll give you vital insights into the COA (cost of acquisition) for your customers.

 2. Hiring a Marketing Generalist Versus a Healthcare Specialist

-Every industry is unique, with its own set of concerns that must be taken into consideration during the marketing process.
-Healthcare marketing, however, is particularly complex.
-It is, therefore, incredibly important that you have a digital marketing agency that specializes in the needs of healthcare practices.
-That may mean that the agency understands important things like ADA compliance and HIPAA compliance, as well as data security.
-Furthermore, the agency may need to understand the hyper-local nature of medical practices and how to best market to that unique audience.
+Every industry is different, with its own set of concerns and considerations.
+For healthcare marketing, your agency must understand important guidelines like ADA compliance and HIPAA compliance.
+Furthermore, the agency must understand the hyper-local nature of medical practices and how to best market to your unique audience.

 3. Focusing on Price Instead of Value

 It’s easy to get caught up on the price of your healthcare marketing efforts.
-After all, you may have a limited budget to spend on marketing, especially with all the other demands on your business.
-However, good marketing should get results that pay for themselves and then some.
-High-performing healthcare marketing programs generate an average of 7-10x ROI within the first 90 days, making it well worth the investment.
+After all, you may have a limited marketing budget, especially with all the other demands on your business.
+However, good marketing should get results that pay for themselves.
+In our experience, high-performing healthcare marketing programs generate an average of 7-10x ROI within the first 90 days, making it well worth the investment.

 4. Insisting on Hiring a Local Agency